 Optional ingredients for a bath bomb recipe for kids

-This homemade bath bomb recipe can be customised with essential oils, colours, and other additives to create great bath bombs for children.
+This homemade bath bomb recipe can be customized with essential oils, colors, and other additives to create great bath bombs for children.

 How to make bath bombs for kids with essential oils